Make Qt and PyQt 4/5 official ups products

 What's the timescale for this, do you expect?

-#4 Updated by Lynn Garren about 1 year ago
+#4 Updated by Lynn Garren over 1 year ago

 qt v5_10_1a has just been installed in /cvmfs/larsoft.opensciencegrid.org/products.
 Depending on latency issues, it may be a while before it is available at your site.